la-merci-littoral/rdle-paiement/README.md

+# Paiement

-# paiement
+Welcome to paiement !
-Le repo qui contient les fichiers de l'interface de don
+This is the repo where the donation website is coded.